srl-labs/containerlab/docs/manual/nodes.md

 ```

 ### license
-Some containerized NOSes require a license to operate.
+Some containerized NOSes require a license to operate or can leverage a license to lift-off limitations of an unlicensed version.
 With `license` property a user sets a path to a license file that a node will use.
 The license file will then be mounted to the container by the path that is defined by the `kind/type` of the node.

 ### config
 For the specific kinds its possible to pass a path to a config template file that a node will use.